Chapter 4 - Rest

 As they passed the cupboard, he grabbed another towel and dabbed it over his face and body.
-He pulled off his wet socks and tossed them into the shower before sliding an arm around her shoulders and walking her out into the bedroom.
+He pulled off his socks and tossed them into the pile of clothes before sliding an arm around her shoulders and walking her out into the bedroom.

 "Dry off and I'll be right back," Kakashi instructed.
 Taking his own towel, he wandered over to the dresser and pulled out something black and went back into the bathroom.

-Kakashi ambled back into the bedroom after quickly showering, rewrapping his arm and drying off and dressing in the bathroom to find Sakura had crawled into his bed.
+After quickly showering, rewrapping his arm, drying off and dressing in the bathroom, Kakashi ambled out to find Sakura had crawled into his bed.
 He couldn't blame her at all.
 They were more than exhausted.
 Her eyes were closed, her breathing steady and her body wasn't shaking anymore.
 It was a good sign.
 He himself had felt the wash of warmth from the three glasses of whiskey he'd downed in addition to the couple at the other apartment so it would be a while before he felt desperate need to get back on track in protecting them both.

 Unsure if it was the right thing to do, Kakashi pulled the covers back, crawled over the edge of the bed and lay down next to Sakura; her glassy green eyes opened up to look at him.